reactive-firewall/multicast/.github/CONTRIBUTING.md

 ##### does not provide enough information

-Add the label question if the reported issue does not contain enough information to decide if it is valid or not and ask (eg. by commenting on the ticket) for the required information to move forward.
+Add the label question if the reported issue does not contain enough information to decide if it is valid or not and ask (e.g., by commenting on the ticket) for the required information to move forward.
 We will re-triage all tickets that have the label question assigned.
 If the original reporter left new information we can try to re-categorize the ticket.
 If the reporter did not come back to provide more required information after a long enough time, we will close the ticket